kishore0323/java-interview-questions/Behavioral_Interview_Questions.md

 - To address this challenge, first, I initiated a call with the development team to assess the effort required for each task.
 Realizing that simultaneous execution wasn't feasible, I proactively communicated the situation to management.
 I emphasized the urgency of the new task and its potential impact on the ongoing project.
 [Action]
 - Following this, we collectively decided to shift priorities, ensuring timely compliance with the new requirement.
 This not only prevented a major non-compliance issue but also demonstrated our agility and effective upward management of Senior Management's expectations.[Result] ”

-Q6: “Tell me about a time when you had to deal with a difficult coworker” - https://lnkd.in/dS6EVNSN
+**Q6: “Tell me about a time when you had to deal with a difficult coworker”** - https://lnkd.in/dS6EVNSN -"During my previous role, I faced a situation with a coworker who regularly disrupted meetings with irrelevant anecdotes, even after our attempts to object.
+[Situation]
+-I took the initiative to address this issue directly.
+Firstly, I had a one-on-one conversation with him to explain the negative impact on our productivity.
+Additionally, we introduced a practice of setting clear meeting agendas to maintain focus.
+[Task]
+- Eventually, he understood the concern and began saving these anecdotes for informal coffee breaks.
+[Achievement]
+- This experience taught me a lot about the addressing conflict in the workplace.
+[Result/Learning]”

 Q5: “What’s your favorite project you’ve worked on?” - https://lnkd.in/dBTqaety